kaitersgonnakait/gorelik.net/_posts/2018/2018-11-26-useful-redundancy-when-using-colors-is-not-completely-useless.md

 ---
 layout: post
-title: "Useful redundancy -- when using colors is not completely useless"
+title: "Useful redundancy &mdash; when using colors is not completely useless"
 date: 2018-11-26
 categories:
   - "blog"